dmidem/near-handshake/README.md

 https://near-nodes.io/validator/compile-and-run-a-node
 https://near-nodes.io/validator/running-a-node

-## Compiling and Running the handshake tool
+## Compiling and running the handshake tool

 1. Assuming that NEAR blockchain validator node is running (see this doc above), open a new terminal window and change the current directory to the root of the handshake tool repository.